Cardiac Surgery Division

 The Division of Cardiac Surgery at the University of Virginia has an outstanding national reputation for performing high volume and high quality cardiac surgery.
-Annually, we perform over 1,300 procedures – among the highest in the Mid-Atlantic region.
-We perform the full breadth of cardiac surgery from healthy patients with valve and coronary artery disease to complex redo surgery, often utilizing innovative and less invasive approaches.
+Annually, we perform over 1,300 procedures – among the highest in both the Southeastern U.S. and mid-Atlantic region of the U.S. We perform the full breadth of cardiac surgery from healthy patients with valve and coronary artery disease to complex redo surgery, often utilizing innovative and less invasive approaches.
 Many of our patients are referred to UVA because they have been turned down by other centers.
-Our specialized team includes surgeons, cardiologists, specially trained ICU physicians and Magnet awarded nursing staff.
+Our specialized team includes surgeons, cardiologists, specialty trained ICU physicians and Magnet awarded nursing staff.
 UVA has been ranked the #1 hospital in Virginia for four straight years.

 UVA cardiac surgeons have developed national reputation in all types of cardiac surgery.
 Our surgeons focus on high quality outcomes and on caring for patients and their families with compassion as they heal.

 UVA has been known as one of the premier training programs in Cardiothoracic Surgery in the U.S. Currently, there are 3 pathways at UVA to complete our ACGME approved Thoracic Surgery Residency.